baldrech/starter-hugo-academic/content/home/header.md

     color: '#202958'
     text_color_light: true
   #view: 3

-design.background:
-  image = "fish_background.jpg"
 ---

-We aim fish body **size trends over time** (as a consequence of climate change or fishing) using evidence about fish body size. ​
+We aim fish body **size trends over time** (as a consequence of climate change or fishing) using evidence about fish body size.

-This evidence (historical data) comes in the form of:​
+This evidence (historical data) comes in the form of:

-Photos of fish catches​
+Photos of fish catches

-Fishing club records​
+Fishing club records

-Photos of fish catches​
+Photos of fish catches

 Fishing club records